roadwarriorslive/Pipulate/README.rst

 That's it.
 That's Pipulate.
 The rest is your imagination.
-Even if you're new to programming, Pipulate is a good place to start because Python in Jupyter Notebook is a good place to start.
-The Anaconda install makes installing Jupyter Notebook super-easy.
-If you're into SEO or tracking how well you're doing in Social Media like Twitter and YouTube for free in a way that launches a lifetime love of coding, then you're in the right place.
+Even if you're new to programming, Pipulate is a good place to start because Python in Jupyter Notebook is a good place to start — which the Anaconda install gives you.
+If you're into SEO or tracking how well you're doing in Social Media like Twitter and YouTube (for free), then you're in the right place.
+Who knows, it could even launch you on a new career in case YouTube doesn't work out.

 ########################################
 Installing Pipulate